deltorobarba/sciences/README.md

 ## Quantum Sensing for Photon Localization 📡 ✨

+*Quantum sensing, utilizing a measurement protocol on a quantum state and its complex conjugate $\rho \otimes \rho^*$, can achieve an exponential advantage in certain shadow tomography tasks compared to traditional machine learning methods that rely on multiple copies of the state (\rho^{\otimes K}).
+This approach requires only minimal quantum memory (two copies) and offers significant sample complexity improvements for learning displacement amplitudes.*

 * Code: [Quantum advantage in photon localization with Bell on conjugate pairs](https://github.com/deltorobarba/sciences/blob/master/quantum_sensing.ipynb)

 <br>